What is a rash?

 - Contact dermatitis: this appears as a red, itchy skin reaction caused by direct contact with a substance or product (soaps, or materials such as latex or rubber).

 - Seborrheic dermatitis: a harmless rash that often affects the scalp.
 It causes reddened areas, scaling and dandruff.
 This condition is usually caused by stress or the use of lotions or soaps that contain alcohol.

 The main symptom of a rash is itching accompanied by reddish welts.
-This rash can be located in a specific part of the body or throughout the skin and causes the skin to become warm, dry, inflamed or even cause blisters.
+Rashes can be located in a specific part of the body or throughout the skin, and causes the skin to become warm, dry, inflamed, or can even sometimes cause blisters.

 The causes can be varied.
 Some of the most common causes include:

 - clothing such as latex or rubber products